Tormenta FC: Tormenta FC 2

 In January 2019, the team announced that it would continue to field a team in USL League Two while also playing professionally in USL League One.
 The team, Tormenta FC 2, continues to play in the Deep South Division and has won the conference once in 2019.
 During its inaugural season, the team won the Southern Conference for the first time in organization history.

 The 2 team has also qualified for two U.S. Open Cup tournaments in 2019 and 2020, with the latter being cancelled and the tournament spot being transferred to 2021.

+The club announced in January 2022 that Tormenta 2 would take a one-year hiatus from USL League Two in order for the club to focus on developing its academy.